You financial support

 - Support to get your National Insurance number.

-- If you find yourself in an emergency where you have no food, gas/electricity or have difficulty travelling to appointments, get in touch with your Personal Advisor who will undertake an assessment.
+- If you find yourself in an emergency where you have no food, gas/electricity or have difficulty travelling to appointments, get in touch with your personal adviser who will undertake an assessment.
 The support offered will include sign posting to other services providing direct work to help you budget better in the future.

-- Exceptional Financial Support in Emergencies.
-This will be by direct payment from Future Directions or by request for funding if over £500
+- Exceptional Financial Support in Emergencies will be by direct payment from Future Directions or by request for funding if over £500.

 You will be entitled to a financial gift of £30 at Birthday’s and Christmas: